 Uptown also presents important opportunities to create a network of convenient, safe bike routes serving the Downtown Area.
-Bike lanes parallel to Leopard on Antelope Street, and parallel to Staples on Alameda Street, deserve priority to serve major Uptown destinations and connect to Westside and Downtown.
+Bike lanes parallel to Leopard on Antelope Street, and parallel to Staples on Alameda Street, deserve priority to serve major Uptown destinations and connect extensive transit potions to Uotown nd surrounding ieiahborhoods. to Westside and Downtown.
 Connection to the new Harbor Bridge's planned recreational path will open a direct off-street biking connection to North Beach.
 From the southern end of the New Harbor Bridge, east-west bike routes should connect with Park Avenue to access Shoreline Boulevard parks and trails.